 This module shifts the company from an intensive creative mode into a deeper period of rehearsal and development.
-Ballet, Contemporary technique and body conditioning classes support the rehearsal and refinement of the new works, as well as developing a new ensemble work with Joss Arnott.
+Daily technique classes support the rehearsal and refinement of the new works, as well as developing a new ensemble work with Joss Arnott.
 This module supports you to reflect on your specific development as a dancer and collaborator, building on strengths and addressing areas for development: physically, creatively and professionally.
-The module is delivered throughout the Spring and will include the premiere performance of the new programme of work.
+The module is delivered throughout the spring and will include the premiere performance of the new programme of work.

 Approaches To Dance Pedagogy

-In this module, you will be introduced to the creative and physical techniques implicit in dance workshop development and delivery.
-This course explores the methods and practices of teaching dance, but specific to Community Dance setting, including areas such as:
+In this module, you will be introduced to the modern perspectives on dance teaching and learning.
+You'll expand your knowledge of creative and physical techniques implicit in dance workshop development and delivery.

 Students have a choice of a second module option in semester two, choosing from one of the following two modules:

-This classroom-based module digs into the knowledge, skills and professional context surrounding producing and touring.
-Taught by professional producers, this module deals with aspects such as funding, programming, liaising with venues, programmers and technical teams, marketing and audience development.
-The content is designed to support skills in self-producing as a part of your portfolio career development
+This module digs into the knowledge, skills and professional context surrounding producing and touring.
+Taught by professional producers, this module deals with funding, programming, liaising with venues, programmers and technical teams, marketing and audience development.
+The content is designed to support skills in self-producing as a part of your portfolio career development.